Double-End Queues with Non-Poisson Inputs and Their Effective Algorithms: Introduction

-Since the double-ended queue was first proposed by Kendall (1951), it has received high attention from many practical applications.
-Important examples include \textit{organ transplantation} by Zenios (1999), Boxma et al. (2011), Stanford et al. (2014) and Elalouf et al. (2018); \textit{taxi issues} by Giveen (1961, 1963), Kashyap (1965, 1966, 1967), Bhat (1970), Shi and Lian (2016) and Zhang et al. (2019); \textit{transportation} by Browne et al. (1970) and Baik et al. (2002); \textit{sharing economy} by Cheng (2016), Sutherland and Jarrahi (2018) and Benjaafar and Hu (2019); \textit{assembly systems} by Hopp and Simon (1989), Som et al. (1994) and Ramachandran and Delen (2005); \textit{inventory management} by Sasieni (1961), Porteus (1990), and Axs\"{a}er (2015); \textit{health care} by Pandey and Gangeshwer (2018); \textit{multimedia synchronization} by Steinmetz (1990) and Parthasarathy et al. (1999); and so on.
+Since the double-ended (or matched) queue was first proposed by Kendall (1951), it has received high attention from many practical applications.
+Important examples include \textit{organ transplantation} by Zenios (1999), Boxma et al. (2011), Stanford et al. (2014) and Elalouf et al. (2018); \textit{taxi issues} by Giveen (1961, 1963), Kashyap (1965, 1966, 1967), Bhat (1970), Shi and Lian (2016) and Zhang et al. (2019); \textit{sharing economy} by Cheng (2016), Sutherland and Jarrahi (2018), Benjaafar and Hu (2019) and Liu et al. (2021); \textit{transportation} by Browne et al. (1970) and Baik et al. (2002); \textit{assembly systems} by Hopp and Simon (1989), Som et al. (1994) and Ramachandran and Delen (2005); \textit{inventory management} by Sasieni (1961), Porteus (1990), and Axs\"{a}er (2015); \textit{health care} by Pandey and Gangeshwer (2018); \textit{multimedia synchronization} by Steinmetz (1990) and Parthasarathy et al. (1999), and so on.

-Recently, an emerging hot research topic focuses on the ridesharing platform, which is used to match customers with servers in a bilateral market, for example, Uber in transportation, Airbnb in housing, Eatwith in eating, Rent the Runway in dressing, and so forth.
-Plenty of research has been conducted in this area, including Azevedo and Weyl (2016), Duenyas et al. (1997), Hu and Zhou (2015), Banerjee and Johari (2019) and Braverman et al. (2019), and so forth.
-In the ridesharing platform, if a customer is in demand of service and makes a request by using his/her smart phone, then the ridesharing platform will try to match the customer with a server.
+Recently, an emerging hot research topic focuses on ridesharing platform, which is used to match customers with servers in a bilateral market, for example, transportation, housing, eating, dressing, and so forth.
+Plenty of research has been conducted in this area, including Azevedo and Weyl (2016), Duenyas et al. (1997), Hu and Zhou (2015), Banerjee and Johari (2019), Braverman et al. (2019), Liu et al. (2021) and so forth.
+Meanwhile, many ridesharing companies in these areas spring up as a result of rapid development of mobile networks, smart phones and location technologies, such as Uber in transportation, Airbnb in housing, Eatwith in eating, and Rent the Runway in dressing.
+Observing the ridesharing platform reveals that the match process works as follows: If a customer is in demand of service and makes a request by using his/her smart phone, then the ridesharing platform will try to match the customer with a server.
 Once such a match is successful, the functioning of the ridesharing platform for this customer is finished immediately.
-Therefore, the double-ended queue becomes an effective mathematical tool in the study of ridesharing platforms.
+Therefore, the double-ended queue is an effective mathematical method for studying ridesharing platforms, as it is a bilateral matching system or market.
+Normally, the matching process follows the First-Come--First-Match principle.